 - Brown sugar or coconut sugar

-- Pumpkin puree – you can either buy canned pumpkin puree, it’s usually 100% pumpkin, no additives.
+- Pumpkin puree – you can either buy canned pumpkin puree.
+It’s usually 100% pumpkin, with no additives.
 Otherwise, make your own puree by roasting or steaming pumpkin pieces.
-Cool down to room temperature, and then blend the cooked pumpkin into a puree.
+Cool it down to room temperature, and then blend the cooked pumpkin into a puree.
 Learn how to make your own pumpkin puree.

 - Maple Syrup